craigsh/rxjs-ws-demo/README.md

-# RxJs-Ws-Demo
+# RxJS-Ws-Demo

-## RxJs Robust Websockets demo app
+## RxJS Robust Websockets demo app

 For ng-conf 2023 ⚡ **Lightning talks Lollapalooza!** ⚡

 ## Running the apps

-The demo consists of a NestJs back-end, which runs the server logic of the web sockets, and an Angular front-end to demonstrate the features.
+The demo consists of a NestJS back-end, which runs the server logic of the web sockets, and an Angular front-end to demonstrate the features.

-### Run the NestJs server
+### Run the NestJS server

 npx nx serve api